Judy Gold: Television and film

 Her first television role was on Roseanne in 1991, followed by a series regular role on Margaret Cho's 1994 sitcom All-American Girl.
 Gold was cast as Gloria Schechter, one of Cho's characters friends.
-Gold's acting credits include: Tripped Up, She Came To Me, and Love Reconsidered.
+Gold's acting credits include: Tripped Up, She Came To Me, Love Reconsidered, and Wings.
 Her recent TV credits include Showtime's City On A Hill and The First Lady, FX’s Better Things, and Apple TV+ Extrapolations.
-Other guest appearances include Girls5Eva, Broad City, Hulu’s Life and Beth, and recurring roles on Awkwafina, TBS’ Search Party, and Netflix's Friends from College.
+Other guest appearances include Girls5Eva, Broad City, Hulu's Life and Beth, and recurring roles on Awkwafina, TBS’ Search Party, and Netflix's Friends from College.

 She was a focus of Trevor Noah’s documentary XCLD: The Story of Cancel Culture.
 In 2007, she was featured in the film Making Trouble, a tribute to female Jewish comedians, produced by the Jewish Women's Archive.

 She was also a writer on the final season of FX's Better Things.

 Gold is a subject of the Hulu documentary Hysterical.
 She has made appearances on The Tonight Show and The Late Show with Stephen Colbert Gold has been a guest on The View, The Today Show, The Drew Barrymore Show, and a free-speech advocate on MSNBC, CNN and NewsNation She has appeared on the Food Network, including competing on Chopped All-Stars and Rachel vs. Guy: Celebrity Cook-Off.

 From 1999 to 2010, Gold hosted HBO's At the Multiplex with Judy Gold.
-She appears as a commentator on 2007 truTV's World's Dumbest....
+She appeared as a commentator on 2007 truTV's World's Dumbest....

+She's featured on Mindy Kaling's new Hulu show "Not Suitable for Work", as well as in Larry David's new HBO show, "Life, Larry and the Pursuit of Unhappiness."
+Judy will play Sheryl Vanzandt on The Varnell Hill Show, a spin-off of the 90's sitcom Martin (TV series), premiering September 1, 2026 on Paramount+.